Daily Comment (October 3, 2023)

 [Posted: 9:30 AM EDT] | PDF

-Our Comment today opens with the latest news on souring relations between the West and China.
-We next review a wide range of other international and U.S. developments with the potential to affect the financial markets today, including the latest on the Russia-Ukraine war and U.S. inflation and banking dynamics.
+Our Comment today opens with a recap of the U.S. Congress’s last-minute deal on Saturday to avert a partial government shutdown.
+We next review a wide range of other international and U.S. developments with the potential to affect the financial markets today, including news on the Chinese economy, prospects for tighter monetary policy in Japan, and falling steel prices in the U.S. as the United Auto Workers continue their strike against the country’s top auto manufacturers.

 View PDF